 How rewarding it could be!

-5. Best trait for a good tour leader?
+5. Best trait for a good tour guide?

 Flexibility.
 Things won’t always go as planned on a tour for a number of reasons.
 As a guide, it’s really important that you are able to think on your feet and adapt to necessary changes that might need to happen last minute in order to give the best tour experience.